ersinakinci/next-saas-template/README.md

 # Baby's first Next.js SaaS template 👶🍼💰

-> Use this one weird trick to get your SaaS off the ground
+> This is my Next.js SaaS template.
+There are many like it, but this one is mine.

 ## Getting started